ballerina-platform/module-ballerina-websubhub/websubhub-ballerina/Package.md

 - Verify the valid ```subscriptions```.
 - Distribute published ```content``` to the ```subscriber base``` of a ```topic```.

-In the API specification for **WebSub Hub**, module provides following abstractions to be implemented.
+In the API specification for **WebSub Hub**, package provides following abstractions to be implemented.

 - Publisher Interactions